puppetlabs/bolt/docs/_lab/09-writing-advanced-plans/index.md

 By default, any task or command that fails causes a plan to abort immediately.
 You must add error handling to a plan to prevent it from stopping this way.

 Save the following plan as `Boltdir/site-modules/exercise9/plans/error.pp`.
 This plan runs a command that fails (`false`) and collects the result.
-It then uses the `ok` function to check if the command succeeded on every node, and prints a message based on that.
+It then uses the `ok` function to check if the command succeeded on every target, and prints a message based on that.

 ```puppet
 {% include lesson1-10/Boltdir/site-modules/exercise9/plans/error.pp -%}